 A Development Framework will be required for proposals of 10 or more new dwellings, for sites of over 0.25 hectares (1.5 vergées), and for proposals exceeding 2,000 square metres of gross floor area.
-An approved Development Framework will be taken into account by the Environment Department when considering proposals for the site to which it relates.
+An approved Development Framework will be taken into account when considering proposals for the site to which it relates.

-All proposals for housing development of five or more dwellings will be required to provide a proportion of affordable housing in accordance with Policy GP11: Affordable Housing.
+All proposals for housing development resulting in a net increase of 20 or more dwellings will be required to provide a proportion of affordable housing in accordance with Policy GP11: Affordable Housing.

-Development of five or more dwellings or of a minimum of 1,000 square metres of floor area will require a Waste Management Plan, to be submitted with a planning application, which shall demonstrate, to the satisfaction of the Environment Department, how waste associated with the development process is to be minimised, how existing materials are to be reused on or off the site and how residual waste will be dealt with.
+Development of 5 or more dwellings or of a minimum of 1,000 square metres of floor area will require a Waste Management Plan, to be submitted with a planning application, which shall demonstrate how waste associated with the development process is to be minimised, how existing materials are to be reused on or off the site and how residual waste will be dealt with.

-6.2 Social and Community Facilities in Main Centres and Main Centre Outer Areas
+6.2.
+Social and Community Facilities in Main Centres and Main Centre Outer Areas meeting rooms, premises relating to the provision of emergency services, schools, preschools and crèches.

-- There is a wide range of social and community facilities on the Island related to health, education and community services.
-Social and community uses include medical centres, the hospital, surgeries and clinics, churches, community centres, clubs, public meeting rooms, premises relating to the provision of emergency services, schools, pre-schools and crèches. - 6.2.2 The Strategic Land Use Plan recognises that access to a range of social and community facilities is an important aspect of quality of life and directs that the Island Development Plan should enable the provision of an adequate range of new social and community facilities and for existing facilities to develop according to need and demand.
+6.2.1.
+There is a wide range of social and community facilities on the Island related to health, education and community services.
+Social and community uses include medical centres, the hospital, surgeries and clinics, churches, community centres, clubs, public

+6.2.2.
+The Strategic Land Use Plan recognises that access to a range of social and community facilities is an important aspect of quality of life and directs that the Island Development Plan should enable the provision of an adequate range of new social and community facilities and for existing facilities to develop according to need and demand.
 It seeks to ensure that areas within and around Main Centres are attractive and desirable places to live for a broad spectrum of society, where residents and those working in and around the Main Centres are close to a range of social and community facilities.
 These services and facilities are essential to support the sustainable functioning of Main Centres and Main Centre Outer Areas and the social and economic well-being of the Island.
 However, it is important that most effective and efficient use is made of land in accordance with the Plan Objective and therefore that new developments are not built if there are existing sites or premises in social and community use that are available and suitable, including where it is possible for a premises to be used by more than one use (the dual use of premises).
-Proposals for new social and community development and the extension, alteration or redevelopment of existing facilities will therefore be supported within and around the Main Centres where the applicant has demonstrated to the Environment Department's satisfaction that an existing site or premises in social and community use within or around the Main Centre concerned is not available and suited to accommodate the particular proposal, including the dual use of premises. - The Environment Department seeks to encourage the dual or shared use of sites, where feasible.
+Proposals for new social and community development and the extension, alteration or redevelopment of existing facilities will therefore be supported within and around the Main Centres where the applicant demonstrates that an existing site or premises in social and community use within or around the Main Centre concerned is not available and suited to accommodate the particular proposal, including the dual use of premises.

+6.2.3.
+The Authority seeks to encourage the dual or shared use of sites, where feasible.
 This is to support the most effective and efficient use of land, to ensure the best use is made of existing sites and to encourage synergies between related uses.
-The Environment Department will however take a flexible approach in each case as it is acknowledged that there is a wide variety of types of social and community uses, which may be in different ownerships or under different management and operational arrangements, or which may operate more successfully at a standalone facility.
+The Authority will however take a flexible approach in each case as it is acknowledged that there is a wide variety of types of social and community uses, which may be in different ownerships or under different management and operational arrangements, or which may operate more successfully at a standalone facility.
 In assessing proposals, regard will be had to the service and operational requirements of the relevant service providers.